andrewwormald/fileuploader/README.md

 # go-file-uploader
-A go package that provides a basic client and server solution to file uploading
+A go package that provides a basic client and server tcp chunk streaming.